fortrabbit/help/docs/app.md

 2. find and click the "Restart App" button
 3. wait a minute until changes are applied

 This will restart the Apache service and the PHP-FPM processes.
 Nothing more, your data will stay safe.
 There will be a short downtime of the App.
 Use carefully, it should not be used on a regular basis.
+This button is not a silver bullet to fix all server issues.
 Please <a href="javascript:Intercom('showNewMessage')">contact us</a>, if you have ongoing trouble with your App.

 ## Deleting an App